Algebraic connectivity of layered path graphs under node deletion: Conclusions

 \section{Conclusions}

-This paper introduced layered path graphs that are common network structures in mobile robot formation control.
-The relation between the algebraic connectivity and node deletion in such graphs has been studied.
+\enlargethispage{-8cm} This paper introduced layered path graphs that are common network structures in mobile robot formation control.
+The relation between algebraic connectivity and node deletion in such graphs has been studied.
+To this end, the concepts of layered path graphs, from-above degree, and subgraph cone are introduced.
 In particular, it has been shown that, in order to keep the algebraic connectivity unaffected by node deletion, it is essential to remove nodes so that all remaining nodes receive information from at least one node in the upper layer.